 I’m very bullish on the metaverse as an investment class, and I believe that we are still very early and therefore lots of possibilities to build riches are there for the taking.
+I see the possibility of the metaverse economy being bigger than the real world economy in the near future (say, in around 10 years from now).
 On the other hand, it is still not clear to me what the winning plays are, so I’ll be working my way down this rabbit hole and trying to understand how I can best invest.

 As of right now, if you’re looking to make significant investments, you should be looking at two platforms in particular:

 - The Sandbox – the leading commercial metaverse